Message from the Alumni Association

 Official Graduation Dates on Diplomas

 Summer Graduate Candidates: Undergraduate students who are applying for summer graduation must be within six (6) hours of graduation and have at least a 2.00 cumulative Barton College GPA prior to Commencement.
-All students must provide evidence by April 24, that they are pre-registered for the appropriate courses in summer school in order to participate in the Commencement ceremony.
-An approved petition prior to enrollment is required for all course work taken at other institutions during the summer.
+All students must provide evidence by April 22, that they are pre-registered for the appropriate courses in summer school in order to participate in the Commencement ceremony.
+An approved request form prior to enrollment is required for all course work taken at other institutions during the summer.

 Cap and Gown Orders